I REASONS FOR AND CHALLENGES OF MULTI-SOURCE FINANCING

 Expansion projects conducted by the project company or its affiliates that are borrowers or grantors of security in the existing project present the greatest risk to lenders.
-Common collateral agreements typically require, among other things, that the new expansion not adversely affect the existing project, that overall debt-to-equity and debt service coverage ratios be maintained in acceptable ranges, that the expansion be fully funded (debt and equity), that the additional or new senior debt share in the same collateral (under the existing common collateral agreement, on the same terms), and that the tenor of the new financing not be shorter than the existing financing, to protect those existing senior lenders who are not participating in the additional financing.
+Common collateral agreements typically require, among other things, that the new expansion not adversely affect the existing project, that overall debt-to-equity and debt service coverage ratios be maintained in acceptable ranges, that the expansion be fully funded (debt and equity), that the terms of the additional or new senior debt be no more beneficial to the borrower than the terms of the existing senior debt, that the additional or new senior debt share in the same collateral (under the existing common collateral agreement, on the same terms), and that the tenor of the new financing not be shorter than the existing financing, to protect those existing senior lenders who are not participating in the additional financing.

 Any security on the new infrastructure will most likely be shared with all existing lender groups under the common collateral agreement.
 However, while the new infrastructure is being constructed, the lenders for that infrastructure as yet have nothing of value to contribute to the common security pool, so will typically not be permitted to participate in the existing common security.
 Once an expansion project is completed, these lenders will become full participants in the common security arrangement.

 Depending on the jurisdiction of the project and the governing law of the security documentation (including the common collateral agreement), lenders will need to consider carefully whether the existing security package that was put in place on day one in respect of the initial financing will stretch to cover any new or increased indebtedness.
-In jurisdictions where day one security does not automatically cover additional indebtedness, it will be necessary to take and perfect new security.
-Note that any such new security will likely not rank pari passu with the original security.
+In jurisdictions where day one security does not automatically cover additional indebtedness, it will be necessary to take and perfect new security to cover it.
+Any such new security will likely not rank pari passu with the original security.
 Lenders (whether senior or subordinate) who have provided new or additional financing and that consequently benefit from the second security package will need to be aware of their deferred status.

 As can be discerned from the discussion above, a common collateral agreement is a bespoke document, negotiated for the specific groups of lenders, a specific borrower and a specific project.
-This chapter has touched on a number of the key concerns in such agreements, but has only scratched the surface in addressing the great variety of arrangements that can be found in the project finance world.
+This discussion has touched on a number of the key concerns in such agreements but has only scratched the surface in addressing the great variety of arrangements that can be found in the project finance world.